RishiDeKayne/BashIntro/README.md

-### Welcome to the bash refresher wiki - you can find the original version of the wiki and the oh-know workshop [here](https://github.com/KamilSJaron/oh-know/wiki/Bash-refresher)
+### Welcome to the bash refresher wiki
+### You can find the original version of the wiki and the oh-know workshop [here](https://github.com/KamilSJaron/oh-know/wiki/Bash-refresher)

 Today we will start with an short introduction to sequencing technologies followed by practicals on bash basics split into 2 parts: